baezortega/baezortega.github.io/_posts/2018-10-14-hypersphere-sampling.md

 ![]({{ site.baseurl }}/images/hypersphere-sampling_files/figure-markdown_github/sampling.png)

 As you might have already noticed, the problem with this sampling algorithm is that the region in which the points are sampled (the cube) and the region where they are accepted (the sphere) rapidly grow more distinct from each other as we go to higher dimensions.
-While for *D* = 1 the sampling is perfect (as both sphere and cube correspond to the same line segment), we already notice that the difference between the 3-dimensional cube and the sphere within is substantially larger than the difference between the 2-dimensional square and its circle.
+While for *D* = 1 the sampling is perfectly efficient (as both sphere and cube correspond to the same line segment), we already notice that the difference between the 3-dimensional cube and the sphere within is substantially larger than the difference between the 2-dimensional square and its circle.
 In general, the ratio of the volume of the sphere to that of the cube gives the algorithm's *acceptance rate* (the fraction of accepted samples) for *D* dimensions, as shown below.

 <table style="width:100%;">
 <colgroup>